 The video shows the Aconcagua Vacas Valley route and Plaza Argentina Base camp and out via Plaza De Mulas and Horcones Valley.

-Be prepared rather than being left at camp!-How’s your personal organisation?
+Tough conditions meant a difficult ascent but 2 team members reached the summit and everyone else set new altitude personal bests.
+Be prepared rather than being left at camp! - How’s your personal organisation?
 Knowing your gear, layering, glove systems, getting ready in sub-zero conditions, being on time and being ready to accept the unexpected.
 On paper all this appears so simple, but fumbling with gloves in a sub zero blizzard can result in frost bitten fingers very quickly.
 Read more about personal organisation.

 It is vitally important that you have adequate travel insurance for your trip with Adventure Peaks.
 We recognise the complexity and variety of choice in the insurance market and know that many of you either have your own preferred insurer or have annual multi trip cover in place already.
 If this is the case, please ensure that your insurer is aware of your Adventure Peaks itinerary and can agree to cover the activities being undertaken.